Jørgen Haagen Schmith

-Jørgen Haagen Schmith, also spelled Jørgen Haagen Schmidt (18 December 1910 - 15 October 1944), known during the war by the codename Citronen (the Lemon), was a renowned fighter in the Danish resistance movement during the German Occupation of Denmark (1940–1945).
+Jørgen Haagen Schmith, also spelled Jørgen Haagen Schmidt (18 December 1910 - 15 October 1944), known by the codename Citronen (the Lemon), was a renowned fighter in the Danish resistance movement during the German Occupation of Denmark (1940–1945).
 He was a saboteur, including his involvement in the bombing of the Forum Copenhagen.
 He was also a rescuer and liquidator.
 He died after a multi-hour firefight with German soldiers on 15 October 1944.

 In 1951, he and his partner Bent Faurschou Hviid were posthumously awarded the United States Medal of Freedom by President Harry S. Truman.
 The film Flame & Citron (2008) portrays the renowned partners and the Holger Danske group.

 Life

 Jørgen Haagen Schmith was born on 18 December 1910 and grew up in Gentofte, Denmark.
 His father worked for a coal company until he died during the Spanish flu epidemic (1918–1920).
-At ten years of age, Schmith became the father figure for his two brothers.
+At age 10, Schmith became the father figure for his two brothers.

 Schmith tried several vocations before he turned 26, including working on a coal boat, training in a hardware store, and farming.
 He then worked at the Zigeunerhallen, an entertainment venue, as a porter and then a director.

 Schmith lived in Charlottenlund, a suburb of Copenhagen.
 He worked at Citroën in Copenhagen before the war as an assembler, worker, and director.
 His father-in-law was a foreman there.
 Schmith sabotaged the cars brought in for servicing by pouring sand powder in the carriage bearing and sugar into the fuel.